Mary Ainsworth: Anxious-avoidant insecure attachment

 A child with the anxious-avoidant insecure attachment style will avoid or ignore the caregiver – showing little emotion when the caregiver departs or returns.
 The child will not explore very much regardless of who is there.
 There is not much emotional range regardless of who is in the room or if it is empty.
 Infants classified as anxious-avoidant (A) represented a puzzle in the early 1970s.
 They did not exhibit distress on separation, and either ignored the caregiver on their return (A1 subtype) or showed some tendency to approach together with some tendency to ignore or turn away from the caregiver (A2 subtype).
 Ainsworth and Bell (1970) theorised that the apparently unruffled behaviour of the avoidant infants is in fact as a mask for distress, a hypothesis later evidenced through studies of the heart-rate of avoidant infants.

 Secure attachment

 A child who's securely attached to its mother will explore freely while the caregiver is present, using her as a 'safe base' from which to explore.
-The child will engage with the stranger when the caregiver is present, and will be visibly upset when the caregiver departs but happy to see the caregiver on his or her return.
+The child will engage with the stranger when the caregiver is present, and will be visibly upset when the caregiver departs but happy to see the caregiver on their return.
 In the United States, about seventy percent of middle-class babies present secure attachment in this study.